8 Industrial Building Types and How to Decide which is Best for You

 Storage and Distribution Buildings

-As you would guess from the name, these are buildings where products are stored, and from where they are shipped to the end user.
+As you would guess from the name, these are buildings where products are stored, and from where they are distributed to the end user.
 These are mostly one-story buildings with high ceilings, multiple loading docks, and concrete truck courts.
 The sizes of these buildings can vary dramatically, but they also feature less than 20% office space by square footage.
 The remaining 80% is dedicated to storage space.
 There are three types of storage and distribution buildings: distribution warehouses, general warehouses, and truck terminals.

 General Warehouses